omnivore-app/docs.omnivore/docs/using/search.md

 The options are:

 - `in:inbox` (the default selected option) Show unarchived items
-- `in:archive:` Show archived items
+- `in:archive` Show archived items
-- `in:all:` Show all items regardless of archive state
+- `in:all` Show all items regardless of archive state

 ## Filtering by read state